We need to relearn how to read books in the digital age. Online reading is a different experience than physical print.

 “Online life makes me into a different kind of reader – a cynical one.
 I scrounge, now, for the useful fact; I zero in on the shareable link.
 My attention – and thus my experience – fractures.
 Online reading is about clicks, and comments, and points.
 When I take that mindset and try to apply it to a beaten-up paperback, my mind bucks.”

 Screens are for short-term readers; book heads play the long-game.
-The latter know that great moments in novels are as scarce a goal in a soccer game, but they can also be more exciting.
+The latter know that great moments in novels are as scarce as hitting a homerun, but they can also be more exciting.